B4PzwL3YVGa6/sparrowdo/README.md

 # Bootstrapping

-One may use `bootstrap` mode to install Sparrow on target host first:
+One may use `bootstrap` mode to install sparrow client on the remote host first:

     $ sparrowdo --host=192.168.0.0.1 --bootstrap

-Bootstrap is supported for Centos but probably would work on a lot of other OC, like Ubuntu, Debian and Fedora.
+Bootstrap is supported for Centos but probably would work on a lot of other OCs, like Ubuntu, Debian and Fedora.

 The future plans are to make it universal.

 # Sparrowdo modules

-Sparrowdo modules are collection of sparrow tasks.
-They are very similar to sparrow task boxes, with some differences though:
+Sparrowdo modules are collections of sparrow tasks.

+They are very similar to the sparrow task boxes, with some differences though:

 * They are Perl6 modules.